The members of Grace Lutheran Church touch the lives of many people in our area and around the world through various outreach projects.

 In January we celebrate GRATEFUL GRACE, a special offering to help other churches or communities that have suffered hardships.
 This offering reflects the gratitude that our congregation feels for the help we received following our church building fire in December 2011 and to acknowledge that we are still blessed with resources which could help other people suffering hardship.
 As other congregations have given generously to us since the fire, Grace now gives to other congregations in need.
 Our giving through Grateful Grace has travelled to South Carolina, Maryland, New Jersey, Pennsylvania, and Tennessee.

-In February (Valentine’s Day), we provide gifts for LAUREL HOUSE which is a local shelter for abused women and their children.
+In February we provide gifts for LAUREL HOUSE which is a local shelter for abused women and their children.
 The shelter also provides educational opportunities for the families.
-In 2021 we collected gift cards for the families to shop for the items most needed.

-During the Lenten Season we collect a special Rice Bowl offering each Sunday.
-Our gifts are shared with three agencies: Manna on Main Street in Lansdale, The Hatfield Food Cupboard, and the ELCA World Hunger appeal.
+During the Lenten Season we collect a special RICE BOWL offering each Sunday.
+Our gifts are shared with three agencies: Manna on Main in Lansdale, The Hatfield Food Cupboard, and the ELCA World Hunger appeal.
 We are able to help those in need in our area as well as around the world.
-The Rice Bowl project continued in 2020 and 2021.

-July and August we turn our attention to the collecting back packs for preschool children who attend day care centers and nursery schools in our area.
+In July and August we turn our attention to collecting backpacks for preschool children who attend day care centers and nursery schools in our area.
 The back packs are distrusted through our daycare center, Stepping Stones, as well as Friendship House, and food cupboards at Emmanuel Evangelical Congregational Church and Church of the Brethren.
-Area churches participate in this project: Grace, Bethany, Emmanuel, Church of the Brethren and St Marie Goretti.
+Area churches participate in this project: Grace, Bethany, Emmanuel, Church of the Brethren and St. Maria Goretti.
 Each church is assigned specific items to provide to fill the back packs.
-This project was on pause in 2020.

 Warm Winter Socks-Hats-Scarves-Gloves are collected for the homeless people in Philadelphia.
 The Indian Valley Lutheran Cluster churches travel to the Welcome Church for both the worship service and fellowship time following the service.
 The Welcome Church is an ELCA congregation proclaiming the hope and love of a gracious God to all people and especially to people experiencing homelessness.
 The Welcome Church is a church without walls providing a ministry to those who call the Logan Square area their home.
 These gifts are appreciated by those who must battle the upcoming winter weather outdoors.